0tieno/se-assignment-2-introduction-to-software-engineering-0tieno/README.md

 ---

-This `README.md` file provides a comprehensive overview of key software engineering concepts, formatted for easy navigation and understanding.
+This `README.md` file provides a comprehensive overview of key software engineering concepts, formatted for easy navigation and understanding. #PLP software engineering Assignment